 Android background service is an android component that runs in the background.
 There is no GUI for users to interact with the android background service object directly, it is usually started in android activity and runs in the same thread of the activity.
 When users quit the android-activity, the android background service will also exit …

 Android foreground service is an android service object.
 It always runs in the foreground, this can avoid service objects being recycled by the android system when android os does not have enough resources.
 Android foreground service can interact with users through notification.
 It is usually used in a music player, file downloader, etc which user …

-When you start an android service in activity, the service runs in the activity main thread.
-If the service is time consuming, then the main thread will be blocked.
+When you start an android service in android’s activity, the service runs in the activity main thread.
+If the service is time-consuming, then the main thread will be blocked.
 So we had better start a child thread in the service object, this can make your activity execute smoothly.

 To start an android background service when the device boots, you should create a broadcast receiver, and make it listen to android.intent.action.BOOT_COMPLETED action.
 Then in the custom broadcast receiver’s onReceive method, you can start the background service.